Get the Education and Hands-on Training Needed to Become an RN

 - Completed college application.

-- Completed guided self-placement questionnaire or current placement examination scores.
+- Taken the ACT, SAT, or Accuplacer test, or have current placement examination scores.

 - Final high school transcript or high school equivalency certificate.